-End of queue risk control measures, in accordance with Clause 4.7.8 of the MUTCD Part 3 and Supplement, shall be used in high speed situations (see excerpt from the MUTCD Part 3 following) or where sight-distance is restricted, to prevent rear end collisions where vehicles are stopped or slowed by the work under the Contract.
+End of queue risk control measures, in accordance with the QGTTM Part 3 Clause 4.8 and the TMWOR Chapter 1, shall be used in situations where the speed limit is 80 km/h or higher or where sight-distance is restricted, to prevent rear end collisions where vehicles are stopped or slowed by the work under the Contract.
 While decisions regarding the use of these measures will generally be made by the Contractor, Transport and Main Roads has nominated mandatory control measures in Clause 5.7 of Annexure MRTS02.1.